9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

     With just one constructor, an algebraic data type is similar to a
     tuple: it groups related values together into a compound value.
 It corresponds to a `struct` in C or C++, and its components correspond to the fields of a `struct`.
-Here\'s a C equivalent of the `BookInfo` type that we defined earlier.
+Here's a C equivalent of the `BookInfo` type that we defined earlier.

     ``` {.c org-language="C"}